Greenshaw High School

-The school was opened in the late 1960s as a purpose-built Comprehensive School.
-The first Headmaster was Mr R B Whellock.
+The school was opened in 1968 as a purpose-built Comprehensive School.
+The first Headmaster was Mr Reg Whellock.

 Greenshaw became an academy on 1 June 2011.
 In October 2014 it was reconstituted as a multi academy trust under the name 'Greenshaw Learning Trust'.
 It also has a sixth form for students aged 16 to 18.
 In 2008, students in the Greenshaw Sixth Form achieved results in the top 25% of schools nationally.
 It has been awarded the Arts Council Silver award, Associate Training School, Investor in People and Healthy School awards.

-The school was rated 'Good' in 2012 by Ofsted.